aentan/Parallax-Scroll/README.md

 The plugin accepts one option &ndash; friction.
 It should be a float value that is more than 0 and less than 1.
 0 causes the background to behave as it has `background-attachment: scroll`.
 1 (maximum friction) is the same as `background-attachment: fixed`.
 A value greater than 1 will cause the background to scroll in reverse!

+Other features available in Pederan&rsquo;s plugin such as `holderMinHeight` and `coverRatio` can be achieved purely with CSS and should be.
+The fallback option to turn off parallax in mobile devices is unnecessary because this plugin works smoothly on mobile devices.

+## Notes

+Most likely requires a jQuery of lower version than other plugins you use.
+If in doubt I recommend 1.8.0 or higher.

+The only limitation is that the `background-size` property is not supported by IE&lt;9 so this plugin would not work on that ancient browser.

+This plugin is loosely based on Peder Andreas Nielsen&rsquo;s [Parallax ImageScroll](https://github.com/pederan/Parallax-ImageScroll).
+Beautiful tilt-shift photos by [rolohauck](https://www.flickr.com/photos/rolohauck/).